 Find My Device (formerly called Android Device Manager) is a web-based service that makes it easy to locate, ring, lock, or wipe your Android smartphone or tablet should it go missing or be stolen.

 Recently, along with the release of the latest iteration of the Android mobile platform, version 4.3, Google released a website that you can use to track and manage your Android device.
-Called Android Device Manager, it works for devices running versions 2.2 Gingerbread to 4.3 JellyBean of Android OS.
+Now called Find My Device (renamed from Android Device Manager), it works for devices running versions 2.2 Gingerbread and higher.

-To use Android Device Manager, you will require the following:
+To use Find My Device (Android Device Manager), you will require the following: